ridhimagarg/Chatbot-IBM-Watson/README.md

   > sqlite3
   > Pandas

+  > Databse(SQLITE3)

+  In this library Sqlite is been used but you can use any othet too.
+If you want to download DB Browser for Sqlite for showing up all     tables, download it from [here](https://download.sqlitebrowser.org/SQLiteDatabaseBrowserPortable_3.11.2_English.paf.exe)

   You can just install all the required libraries using this command in command line

   Tkinter and sqlite3 is standard library.
 You don't need to install it.